sabarieshkarthic/SupplyChain/README.md

 ## Features

 - **Dealer Features**:
-  - Signup with geolocation-based address validation.
+  -Secure signup with geolocation-based address validation.
-  - Login and session management.
-  - View available products with stock and pricing.
+  -Browse products with real-time stock levels and pricing.
-  - Place orders with automatic distribution center assignment based on proximity.
-  - View order history and detailed order status, including shipment tracking.
+  -Place multi-item orders, automatically assigned to the nearest distribution center with available inventory.
+  -Track order history, shipment status, and delivery routes.

 - **Employee Features**:
-  - Login and session management.
-  - Restock products at distribution centers with transportation cost calculation.
-  - View available products and distribution centers.
+  -Secure login and role-based access.
+  -Manage warehouse inventory and record restocking events.
+  -Calculate transportation costs dynamically based on distance tiers.
+  -View and manage distribution centers and product availability.

 - **Geospatial Integration**:
-  - Uses `geopy` for address geocoding.
-  - Uses `A* Algorithm` for calculating driving distances between locations.
+  -Address geocoding powered by `geopy`.
+  -Driving distances and shortest paths computed using the `A* algorithm` on OpenStreetMap road networks.
+  -Order allocation optimized to reduce transportation costs and delivery times.

 - **Database**:
   - MySQL database with stored procedures and triggers for managing orders, shipments, and inventory.